BlazinZzetti/SRC-Game-Viewer/README.md

 # SRC-Game-Viewer
 Quick and dirty program that uses the C# API Interface for SRC to organize and few runs of a game on SRC

-A bit slow, probably due to not getting all the data before creating the items for the tree view.
+Slowness is likely due to how I am requesting SRC data.
+Probably could be faster if I use the wrapper API better.
+At least I confirmed that it's not the creation of the GUI tree.

-Still need to add a way to export a list with all of the run data that's excel safe.
+It is now possible to export data to a .CSV file for use in Excel or Sheets.
+Shouldn't be too hard to add other file types, but I will deal with that when needed.